akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He leant towards her.

-”That's when he vowed that he would let God decide.
+”That’s when he vowed that he would let God decide.
 I don't think he expected anyone to actually walk in.”

 “But I did.”

 “But you did.”
 He looked at her, and there was something in his face that she could not name.
-“And now we are both... caught, like two birds in a hunter's cage. *Hello, who approaches?*”
+“And now we are both... caught, like two birds in a hunter’s cage. *Hello, who approaches?*”

 ---